GriffinDuck/LimaCharlie-EDR-Lab/README.md

 ![timeline](https://i.imgur.com/jYVSaNr.png)

 We can see that there is a Network Connetion created and the file in question is COMPLEX_BELL the malicious file.

+Usually a next step would be gathering the hash of the file and running this through VirusTotal but when doing this, VirusTotal returns nothing.
+This indicates that the attacker crafted this file themselves.